Douglas Ranasinghe: Personal life

 Douglas Ranasinghe was born on 27 May 1945 in Thorawathura village, Kurunegala as the fourth child of the family.
 His father, James Ranasinghe, was a landowner and planter where he also served as a Village Head and Village Administration Secretary as well.
 His mother Seelawathi Valimuni was a teacher.
 Douglas was educated at St. Anne's College, Kurunegala.
 He is a fluent speaker of the College Sinhala and English Debating Team, a boxer, a member of the Cadet Corps and an athlete.
 He topped the 200 meters as a long distance runner and was also a short story writer.

 The Ranasinghe couple had seven children.
 The eldest in the family, Malkanthi Gunaratne was also a writer and married to the owner of Maradana Ratna Book Publishing Company, L. A. Gunaratne.
 The second is Rupa Khemaratne, an English teacher.
 The third was Prema Srimathi worked as a Teacher Training Housing Superintendent in Ihalagama.
 The fifth is Lionel, a planter.
 Chandrara Siriwardena is the sixth child who served in the Ports Authority.
-Youngest one is Tilaka Ranasinghe, an actress and broadcaster.
-Tilaka Ranasinghe worked at Sri Lanka Broadcasting Corporation.
+Youngest one is Thilaka Ranasinghe, an actress and broadcaster.
+Thilaka Ranasinghe worked at Sri Lanka Broadcasting Corporation.
 Thilaka was married to singer Narada Disasekara.
 The couple has one son Saranga Disasekara, an actor in Sinhala cinema and television.
 Saranga was married to popular actress Dinakshie Priyasad.

-He studied at St. Anne's College, Kurunegala and excellent in sports.
+He studied at St. Anne's College, Kurunegala, and excellent in sports.
 After the school, he was interested to become a lawyer and applied for Law College.
 However, then he applied for the post of Sub Inspector.
 He failed twice, but succeeded in third attempt.
 He was then transferred to a training course at Kalutara.

 Ranasinghe is married to Sandya Kumari, and the couple has one son, Shribodhi Indrakeela.